i52vagam/CourseraGettingAndCleaningData/CodeBook.md

 The values show the mean of the values for each pair subject/activity.

 The names have 4 main parts:
-1. Domain: “time” or “frequency”
+1. Domain: √ítime√ì or √ífrequency√ì
-2. Measurement target: “BodyAcc”, “GravityAcc”, “BodyAccJerk”, “BodyGyro”, “BodyGyroJerk”, “BodyAccMag",”GravityAccMag”, “BodyAccJerkMag”,”BodyGyroMag”,” BodyGyroJerkMag”, “BodyBodyAccJerkMag”,”BodyBodyGyroMag” or ”BodyBodyGyroJerkMag”
+2. Measurement target: √íBodyAcc√ì, √íGravityAcc√ì, √íBodyAccJerk√ì, √íBodyGyro√ì, √íBodyGyroJerk√ì, √íBodyAccMag",√ìGravityAccMag√ì, √íBodyAccJerkMag√ì,√ìBodyGyroMag√ì,√ì BodyGyroJerkMag√ì, √íBodyBodyAccJerkMag√ì,√ìBodyBodyGyroMag√ì or √ìBodyBodyGyroJerkMag√ì
-3. Function applied: “Mean” or “Std”.
+3. Function applied: √íMean√ì or √íStd√ì.
-4. Axis: “X”, “Y”, “Z” or “”(null)
+4. Axis: √íX√ì, √íY√ì, √íZ√ì or √í√ì(null)

 Variable list:
 timeBodyAccMeanX